September 2019 updates:

 The reason why I chased this lens is mostly for having a portrait lens I can use wide open.
 I rarely use this lens at f/0.95 but often at f/1.4.
 Same as my former Zeiss lens, the Mitakon creates a very creamy texture in the background and foreground, a real delight to the eye.

 It should also have very nice colours but I couldn’t be the judge of that as I am shooting in Jpegs only in Classic Chrome on my Xt-2.
-The colours being altered by the film simulation, it is difficult for me to judge the lens effect on them.
+With the colours being altered by the film simulation, it is difficult for me to judge the lens effect on them.

 The lens flare